-1. The ICT facilities as well as other infrastructural facilities will be developed with financial aids from several sources, particularly UGC,

-- 2. The alumni association should be strengthened further, - 3.
-Parent-Teacher meets should be made more regular. - 4.
-More and more students should be encouraged to participate in extension activities. - 5.
-Faculty should be encouraged to participate in developmental and research activities. - 6.
+- 1. The ICT facilities as well as other infrastructural facilities will be developed with financial aids from several sources, particularly UGC, - 2.
+More departmental seminars and extended lectures are to be organised. - 3.
+The alumni association should be strengthened further, - 4.
+Parent-Teacher meets should be made more regular. - 5.
+More and more students should be encouraged to participate in extension activities. - 6.
+Faculty should be encouraged to participate in developmental and research activities. - 7.
 The campus should be made more eco-friendly and learning-friendly.